-A very important characteristic of mesothelioma and asbestos-related diseases is the long delay, or latency period, between the asbestos exposure and the onset of disease.
+A very important characteristic of mesothelioma, asbestos cancers, and asbestos-related diseases is the long delay, or latency period, between asbestos exposure and the onset of mesothelioma, cancer, or disease.
 It is usually at least 15 years, and sometimes as long as 40 or 50 years, after the person’s first exposure to asbestos before an asbestos-related condition develops in the exposed person.

 Because of this latency period, people exposed to asbestos many years ago are still at risk, now and in the future, to develop mesothelioma, lung cancer, or asbestosis.